cry-stal-lee/fec/README.md

 # 🐈 Project Catwalk
 ![project-catwalk](https://user-images.githubusercontent.com/52181740/138842613-0c02e947-3083-4414-9efd-34349e9e7a37.gif)

 *PROJECT CATWALK* is a single-page e-commerce web application made using React and Node/Express.
 This project was created by a team of four, the Marvelous Maitake.
-I was the design/CSS lead, and I also implemented the Related Products & Outfit components.
+I was the design/CSS lead, and I also implemented the Related Products and Your Outfit components.
 All client requests are routed and authenticated through our server to an external API.

 ## ✨ Features
 - Search by product ID to bring up product page